About Active Health Solutions

 Do chiropractors work with medical doctors or other specialists?

-Yes, the doctors at Active Health Solutions work with many health specialists in order to provide the best possible care for each patient.
-We pride ourselves on receiving various referrals from MDs and will refer the patient back once treatment is completed.Back To Top
+Yes, the doctors at Active Health KC work with many health specialists in order to provide the best possible care for each patient.
+Furthermore, we pride ourselves on receiving various referrals from MDs and will refer the patient back once treatment is completed.Back To Top